MichaelTrestman/job-application-materials/writing-samples/tls-pki.md

 ### CockroachDB Cloud

-Customers of CockroachDB {{ site.data.products.cloud }} delegate responsibility for maintaining cluster internal PKI to the Cockroach Labs team, and need not worry about securing authentication and encryption between cluster nodes.
+Customers of CockroachDB Cloud delegate responsibility for maintaining cluster internal PKI to the Cockroach Labs team, and need not worry about securing authentication and encryption between cluster nodes.

-CockroachDB {{ site.data.products.cloud }} clusters do not support certificate based client authentication, but rely instead on username/password combination.
+CockroachDB Cloud clusters do not support certificate based client authentication, but rely instead on username/password combination.

 ### CockroachDB Self-Hosted